dharnitski/dharnitski.github.io/_posts/2020-11-29-opentracing-datadog.md

 layout: post
 title: "Golang APM with Opentracing and Datadog"
 categories:
-tags: Tracing APM DataDog Opentracing
+tags: Tracing APM DataDog Opentracing Go
 excerpt: Opentracing is getting popular as a vendor-agnostic APM API for microservices.
 This article describes how to use it in Go service and with Datadog.
 ---